calumgrant/logical/docs/worklist.md

      `expect 100.`
   - Implement `find X,Y,Z in`.
 - Column names in `find` and `query`.
-- Think about CSV output.
 - Implement a resultset.
 It's just a table with a writer.
 The table stores the results.
 - Consider synthesising an ID for `has:Person:Name`
+- Log filename in errors.

 ## Refactoring
 - Implement a `ChainedEvaluation` class that exposes `Next`?